 We've developed these guidelines to ensure our company trademarks are properly displayed and remain undiluted across our customer, partner, and plugin ecosystems.
 Among the reasons our trademark guidelines are important include:

-- We want our brand and brand names to be associated with awesome dev and IT tools.
+- We want our brand and brand names to be associated with awesome tools that help every team unleash their full potential.
 The more focused the use of the brand, the more powerful it will be in the community.

 - More people and companies are building plugins and becoming partners or ambassadors of Atlassian and our products.
 They are asking for additional guidelines around how to market, design and brand their plugins and products so they (1) complement the Atlassian product "family", and (2) are distinct from from Atlassian products and brands while remaining part the Atlassian community.

 - We want to avoid potential conflicts that may arise.
 If your brand is not clearly differentiated, customers may struggle to identify who to work with or what to buy.
 As a way of protecting our brands, as well as the best interests of our 3rd party developers and customers, we are publishing these expanded guidelines.

 Domains.
 Atlassian’s trademarks (or similar terms) should not be used in your domain name.
 This is misleading because it represents you as Atlassian.
 You may, however, use Atlassian trademarks in the URL path.
 Examples of approved third party domains include: vendordomain.com and vendordomain.com/atlassian.
 Examples of third party domains that are not approved include: atlassian.vendordomain.com, vendordomain.atlassian.com, vendor-atlassian.com, confluence-vendorname.com, and jiraforagile.com.

 Moreover, your website should look like your website, not ours.
 It should not borrow heavily from or closely resemble Atlassian's website or web properties.
 For the sake of customers and consumers, clearly distinguishable websites help everyone.